wds4/tribal-tapestry/essays/bookJustification/hypotheses/tapestryFoundation.md

 =====

 ## 1. [SLC Hypothesis](https://github.com/wds4/tribal-tapestry/blob/main/essays/bookJustification/hypotheses/socialLinguisticConsensusHypothesis.md)
-The need for human connection provides the basis for the fundamental organizing principle of how information is organized in the brain.
+The need for human connection determines the basic principles of cortical organization.

 ## 2. ?
 [Universality Hypothesis]()
 The SLC exerts evolutionary pressure for the fundamentals of language to be as universal as possible.
 Every commitment restricts the universe of entities with which to communicate.